KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

 .. versionadded:: 23.04

-Enable :menuselection:`View --> Speech Editor` menu item.
+Enable :menuselection:`Menu --> View --> Speech Editor` menu item.

 .. image:: /images/Speech-to-text_select_speech-engine.png
    :alt: change the speech engine

-Click on the :guilabel:`Hamburger Menu` and select :guilabel:`Configure Speech Recognition`.
+Click on the :guilabel:`Hamburger Menu`|application-menu| and select :guilabel:`Configure Speech Recognition`.
 This brings you to :ref:`Configure Speech to Text <configure_speech_to_text>`, select the engine and click :guilabel:`OK.`

 :guilabel:`Translate to english` is only available with the Whisper speech engine.
-It translates non English text to English while recognition.
+It translates non-English text to English during recognition.

 Creating subtitle by speech recognition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~